-- 1. As an instructor, I understand the importance of clear, timely communication with my students.
-In order to maintain sufficient communication, I will - provided my contact information at the beginning of the syllabus; - respond to all messages within 24 hours if received Monday through Thursday and within 48 hours if received Friday through Sunday; and, - notify students of any extended times that I will be unavailable and provide them with alternative contact information (for me or for my supervisor) in case of emergencies during the time I'm unavailable. - 2.
-As an instructor, I understand that my students will work to the best of their abilities to fulfill the course requirements.
-In order to help them in this area, I will - provide clear information about grading policies and assignment requirements in the course syllabus, and - communicate any changes to assignments and/or to the course calendar to students as quickly as possible. - 3.
-As an instructor, I understand that I need to provide regular, timely feedback to students about their performance in the course.
-To keep students informed about their progress, I will - post grades for discussion postings within one week of the discussion thread closing. - provide grades for major assignments within 2 weeks of the due date or at least 3 days before the next major assignment is due, whichever comes first.
+1. As an instructor, I understand the importance of clear, timely communication with my students.
+In order to maintain sufficient communication, I will

+- provided my contact information at the beginning of the syllabus; - respond to all messages in a timely manner through telephone, email, or next classroom contact; and,

+• notify students of any extended times that I will be unavailable and provide them with alternative contact information (for me or for my supervisor) in case of emergencies during the time I'm unavailable.

+2. As an instructor, I understand that my students will work to the best of their abilities to fulfill the course requirements.
+In order to help them in this area, I will

+• provide clear information about grading policies and assignment requirements in the course syllabus, and

+• communicate any changes to assignments and/or to the course calendar to students as quickly as possible.

+3. As an instructor, I understand that I need to provide regular, timely feedback to students about their performance in the course.
+To keep students informed about their progress, I will

+• return classroom activities and homework within one week of the due date and

+• provide grades for major assignments within 2 weeks of the due date or at least 3 days before the next major assignment is due, whichever comes first.